adamshostack/conflictmodeling/README.md

 which tells visitors that they're aware of the problem, what a good review is, and promising to look at the reviews that have been posted for quality.  **These are engineering decisions around conflict.**
+They put up an interstitial page.
+They implement a review queue.
-Yelp might instead lock the business relative to new reviews.
-They might not explain what they look for in moderation.
+They might instead lock the business relative to new reviews.
+They might keep a secret what they look for in moderation.
 Each of these involves tradeoffs, and my goal in starting this site is to collect the tools that are being used, discuss the tradeoffs, and offer a resource for engineers and managers taking on these complex descisions.

 ![A screenshot from Yelp](https://github.com/adamshostack/conflictmodeling/blob/master/images/RedHen.pdf)

+## Threat Modeling

+Threat modeling is a collection of techniques that help us bring structure to analysis of systems to anticipate what might go wrong and address it earlier in the engineering process.

 This site is organized along the lines of the 4-question frame for technology threat modeling: